c4v4/cft/README.md

 - _functors_ must always be in a valid state.
 - _functors_ cannot have public member variables, they can only be accessed as a function abstraction.

+Finally, to accommodate potential changes to the basic numeric types, we have introduced custom aliases, and, to minimize the use of implicit casts, we provide user-defined literals for defining numeric constants.

 ### Library Code

 Not much to say here, library code tries to adhere to _user-code_ rules, but has the freedom to break some of them for the sake of avoiding bugs or making the abstraction more intuitive/easier to use.
-Factory methods are often used to have a hand-made CTAD (which was not present in C++11).
-Templates are used but the meta-programming is kept at a low level.
+Factory methods are often used to have a hand-made CTAD.
+Templates are used but the meta-programming is kept low.

 ### Function Parameters

-Looking around you might notice that most function parameters are annotated with a tag.
-Although intuitive, here is the meaning:
+Looking around you might notice that most function parameters are annotated with tags.
+Although intuitive, here is their meaning:

 - **`in`**: Input parameter, read-only.
 - **`out`**: Ouput parameter, previous state is ignored and replaced with the new state.